obidea/semantika-cli/README.md

 * Export data to NTriples format

 ```
-./semantika rdb2rdf --config=application.cfg.xml --output=output.n3 -f N3
+./semantika rdb2rdf -o output.n3 -f N3
 ```

 * Export data to JSON format in silent mode

 ```
-./semantika rdb2rdf --config=application.cfg.xml --output=output.n3 -f N3 --quiet
+./semantika rdb2rdf -o output.n3 -f N3 --quiet
 ```

 User's Guide
 ------------

 1. [Download and unzip the latest release](https://github.com/obidea/semantika-cli/releases).
-2. Create your application-domain model.
-There are two input documents for declaring the specification, i.e.,
+2. Create the application-domain model.
+There are two types of modelling documents, i.e., an OWL ontology document and mapping document(s).
+The ontology document is an optional.
-  * `ontology.owl`: specifies the names or labels used in the application domain.
-  * `mapping.xml`: specifies the releation between the labels in ontology and data in database (e.g., Label 'Employee' is connected to records in column 'EMP_ID' in table 'EMPLOYEE_TNT_2010')
-3. Create the configuration file that points the location of the input domain documents and other application settings.
+3. Create the configuration file.
+It specifies the location of the model documents and the database connection parameters.
-4. Put the JDBC driver according to your database product.
+4. Place the proper JDBC driver inside the `jdbc/` folder
 5. Run the command provided by the tool.

 Need Help?